 According to the current Eth 2.0 spec, issuance rate will be greatly reduced as a part of Proof of Stake.
 There will be a sliding scale between total amount of Ether at stake and annual interest earned by stakers.
 The current spec would produce the following annual interest and inflation numbers based on total network stake:

 Historical and Future Supply Forecast

-There are three majors upcoming factors when it comes to Ethereum's issuance rate and supply curve.
+There are two majors upcoming factors when it comes to Ethereum's issuance rate and supply curve.
 They are: